-Project Terrapin is a volunteer, conservation and education initiative to support the diamondback terrapin and its habitat through research.
+Project Terrapin is a volunteer, conservation, and education initiative to support the Northern Diamondback Terrapin and its habitat through research.

 Project Terrapin supports diamondback terrapin research, conservation and education throughout Barnegat Bay and New Jersey.
 Students from the Marine Academy of Technology and Environmental Science (MATES) volunteer over 1000 hours to these initiative each year.
 There are seasonal research positions available.
 However the program is a volunteer initiative at the grass roots level of research and conservation.
 We reach 1000's of students and the general public throughout the year.